aman-lama/nextjs_tuto/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Goals

+As a future front-end developer, my primary goal is to master cutting-edge technologies and frameworks, with a specific focus on leveraging Next.js to create dynamic and performant web applications.
+I aspire to create seamless user experiences by implementing responsive and intuitive interfaces.
+Additionally, I aim to stay abreast of industry trends and best practices, incorporating various tools and libraries to enhance the development process.
+By continually expanding my skill set and staying adaptable to emerging technologies, I aim to contribute to innovative and user-centric web solutions in the ever-evolving landscape of front-end development. g